odemakov-epfl/howto/README.md

 Currently the Open edX Platform includes the following APIs.
 - Course Catalog API
-- Enrollment API
+- Enrollment API(Documentation is not accessible)
-- User API
+- User API(Documentation is not accessible)
 - Data Analytics API

 ### 4.1 Course Catalog API